cs3157/recitations/recitation-9.md

 }
 ```

 If you don't explicitly define a copy constructor, the compiler implicitly defines one for you, which just sets all data members of the newly constructed object equal to all data members of the argument object.
 This may or may not be what you want.
-Consider this segment of our MyString class:
+Consider this segment of the `MyString` class from Jae's lecture notes:

 ```cpp
 class MyString